1923 Auckland Rugby League season: Third grade (Myers Cup)

 The points for the five leading teams was mentioned in an article in the New Zealand Herald on August 14 when City and Manukau had no games remaining while Richmond, Ponsonby, and Point Chevalier each had two games left.
 After wins by Ponsonby and Point Chevalier they overtook City and Manukau and needed a playoff for the title.
 Ponsonby United won the competition, defeating Point Chevalier in the final 10-7 on September 15.
 Ellerslie, Kingsland and Marist all withdrew after round 7.
 Each of them had defaulted multiple matches prior to this.
 16 rounds were played in total but there were few results reported, though the majority of Ponsonby's matches did have their result published.
 The Victoria Cruising Club entered a team.
-They were a boating club based in West Haven.
+They were a boating club based in the Westhaven Marina adjacent to the southern end of the Auckland Harbour Bridge.